 Flying from Dallas to Rome: what you need to know

-When it comes to working out where to arrive in Rome, Leonardo da Vinci-Fiumicino Airport (FCO) and Ciampino-G. B. Pastine International Airport (CIA) are the chief entry points.
+Leonardo da Vinci-Fiumicino Airport (FCO) and Ciampino-G. B. Pastine International Airport (CIA) are Rome's major entry points.

-The average duration of a direct Dallas to Rome flight is 10 hours 25 minutes.
+Hop on a direct Dallas to Rome flight and you'll be travelling for an average of 10 hours 25 minutes.

 How to find the cheapest flights from Dallas to Rome